jaspervanderheide/Dutch-Travel-Advices/README.md

 * Part of Somali region is orange.
 * A lot of stuff is actually transregions.

+### Egypt
+* Not all regions have only one colour.
+* The Hala'ib triangle should be red, but I don't have a polygon for that yet.

 ### Georgia
 * Borders are incorrect.